StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 12/4 React Hooks/Exercise.md

 **Create the Task List Component:**
 1. Create a new file `TaskList.tsx` in the `src/components` folder.
-2. Define a functional component `TaskList` that accepts an array of `Task` objects as a prop and displays each task's title and completion status.
+2. In TaskList.tsx, define a functional component named TaskList.
+   a.
+This component should accept an array of Task objects as a prop.
+   b.
+The component will map over the array and display each task's title and completion status.
+**Learning Objective:** This will help you understand how to pass and display data using props.

 ## Task 2: Use useState to Manage Task State
 ### Objective: